rayeanpatric/nsfw_comparison_analysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Use the provided notebooks (`DL Models.ipynb` and `Preprocessing Data.ipynb`) to train models or preprocess datasets.
+3. Use the provided notebooks (`DL Models.ipynb` and `Preprocessing Data.ipynb`) to:
+   - Train and fine-tune models.
+   - Preprocess datasets for consistent evaluation.

 ## Research Paper
 For detailed insights, please refer to the accompanying research paper: